ckormanyos/wide-integer/README.md

   - Clean header-only C++11 design
   - Seamless portability to any modern C++11, 14, 17, 20 compiler
   - Scalability with small memory footprint and efficiency suitable for both PC/workstation systems as well as _bare-metal_ embedded systems
+  - Support `constexpr`-ness for construction, binary arithmetic operations and some rudimentary functions provided C++14 or higher is being used to compile.

 ## Quick start
 Easy application follows via a traditional C-style typedef or C++11 alias.